-The answer to climate change?
-Resource efficiency
+Why the answer to climate change is resource efficiency

 Many things on our planet are on the rise – the global population is inexorably growing towards 9.8 billion, with atmospheric carbon dioxide (CO2) also increasing.
 What’s more, this increasing carbon dioxide is positively correlated with the growing economic wealth of our planet.
 An individual living in a more economically developed country emits a whopping double the CO2 per person than those living in less economically developed regions.
 So, as wealth and population climb higher and higher, CO2 emissions will also unceasingly rise – alongside potentially devastating global warming.